KipSigei/afpolgis-data-connector/README.md

 ## Next Steps
 1. Add a way to save credentials (username/password) so that they can be pre-loaded to avoid having to re-enter when relaunching the application
+2. The sync functionality currently works per layer per platform.
+The plan is to add functionality to have the sync work for all OnaData, Kobo or ODK layers added to QGIS
-2. Create a similar plugin for ArcGIS Pro
+3. Create a similar plugin for ArcGIS Pro